ethereum/ethereum-org-website/src/content/decentralized-identity.md

 - Date and place of birth
 - Digital identification credentials, e.g., email addresses, usernames, avatars

-It is important to understand that in these traditional examples of identifiers that _issuance_ and _control_ over these identifiers are maintained by a central agency.
-For example, legal names require permission from a government for issuance or before being changed, and changes to your social media handle require permission from the platform.
+These traditional examples of identifiers are issued, held and controlled by central entities.
+You need permission from your government to change your name or from a social media platform to change your handle.

 ## What are attestations? {#what-are-attestations}